xmppo/Jabber-Net/Readme.md

 ```

 For convenience, there is a script `scripts/Install.ps1` that will download
 Paket bootstrapper and call these commands automatically.
+[PowerShell
+6.0+][pwsh] is recommended to execute this script.

 Consult the script documentation to discover its parameters.